stgeorgeshurstville/bulletin/_docs/prayer.md

 - **Lord’s Prayer:** Our Father in heaven, hallowed be your name, your kingdom come, your will be done on earth as in heaven.
 Give us today our daily bread.
 Forgive us our sins as we forgive those who sin against us.
 Lead us not into temptation, but deliver us from evil.
 For the kingdom, the power, and the glory are yours now and forever.

-- **Collect:** Lord, we pray that your grace may always uphold and encourage us, and make us continually to be given to all good works; through Jesus Christ our Lord.
+- **Collect:** Lord, give your people grace to withstand the temptations of the world, the flesh, and the devil, and with pure hearts and minds to follow you the only God; through Jesus Christ our Lord.
 Amen.

-- **Our mission:** Our gracious Father, thank you for the privilege of calling us to join in your mission.
-Thank you that under you what we do makes a difference in the world.
-We pray therefore that you will save those around us and to transform them into the likeness of Jesus.
-Please use us to make disciples of the nations, love our neighbours.
-Please Father, glorify yourself, through our labour in your Son.
-We pray that we will not be consumers but contributors to the ministries that you have called us to.
+- **Growing Up:** Heavenly Father, we trust your love, grace and acceptance, and that you created and saved us to live for your glory.
+We trust in your Son Jesus Christ as the saviour of the world, and your gospel as your power for salvation for all who believe.
+We trust in your Son Jesus Christ as the holy, loving, powerful and generous saviour, head, lord, and judge of St George’s.
+We trust you as the just judge of all people, and that you will bring glory to yourself through our church and in Christ Jesus.
+Forgive us in living for trivial happiness and false securities rather than holiness.
+We pray that we will die to sin every day and live for righteousness; that we will deny ourselves, take up our cross and follow Jesus every day.

-- **Church Sermon:** Dear God, We are sorry that we don’t love and serve one another, but we fight and compete against one another.
-Thank you that Jesus has come and saved us.
-Thank you that Jesus will put the world to the right side up.
-Help us to show what Jesus has done in the way we relate to one another especially as women and men.
-Please help our men to be more like Jesus in his self-denying service.
-Please help our women to be more like Jesus in his loving submission to His Father.
-In Jesus’ name, Amen.
+- **Church Sermon:**

 ## Weekly Prayer Points